 ” Congratulations on bringing Sofonisba to life!!!
 I just finished reading LADY IN ERMINE and truly loved it!
-The story you wove is captivating and jam packed with history.
+Captivating and jam packed with history.
 I truly hope this gets made into a mini series! ” – Patricia Olsen (Marin, California)

-Buy now from Bagwyn Books or order here on Amazon or go to your favorite independent book store.
+Buy now on Amazon or go to your favorite independent book store.

 Find Lady in Ermine this summer at the Uffizi Gallery and the Prado Museum book stores while supplies last!